 One of the causes of instability in many countries is the hyperconsumption in which it is

 submerged much of the world.
-It is not just about the ecological damage of overproduction but about the impoverishment and slavery of millions of people.
+It is not only about the ecological damages of overproduction but about the impoverishment and enslavement of millions of people.

-Behind the wars in Africa lie large commercial interests, and of course, the sale and trafficking of arms.
-Spain is no stranger to this situation.
-Neither does the UN, since 80% of arms sales come from the member countries of the United Nations Security Council.
+Behind the wars in Africa are great commercial interests, and of course, the sale and trafficking of arms.
+Spain is not alien to this situation.
+Neither does the UN, as 80% of arms sales come from the member countries of the United Nations Security Council.